Lyric Finder

 How do I find a song if I only remember one line of the lyrics?

-Type whatever you remember into the search bar – one line, two words, or even a phrase you are not sure about.
+Type whatever you remember into the search bar, one line, two words, or even a phrase you are not sure about.
 The more unusual the words, the faster the match.
 If the first page does not show your song, add the artist name, the year, or a second phrase from a different part of the track.
-Most people get to their song within the first two or three tries, and you can find a song by partial lyrics for free with no account needed.
+No account is needed.

-Can I find a song by misheard lyrics?
+Can I find a song by lyrics and singer together?

 Is LyricFinder free?